-The method involves purging a 25-mL aliquot of the sample with ultra pure helium in a specially designed sparger using the Purge and Trap technique.
-Each sample is spiked with a known concentration of internal standards and surrogates before purging to facilitate identifying, quantifying and determining the extraction efficiency of analytes from the matrix.
-The purged analytes are trapped onto a specially designed trap and thermally desorbed on to the capillary chromatographic column by back flushing the trap with helium.
-Individual compounds are separated with a temperature program of the GC and enter the mass spectrometer where they undergo fragmentation to give characteristic mass spectra.
-The unknown compounds are identified by comparing their mass spectra and retention times with reference compounds and quantified by internal standard method.
-The quantitation data is supported by extensive Quality Assurance/Quality Control, such as tuning the mass spectrometer to meet bromofluorobenzene criteria, initial and continuing calibrations verifying daily response factors, method blanks, surrogate recoveries, duplicate analysis, matrix spike and matrix spike duplicate analysis, and reference standard analysis to verify the daily working standard.
+The methods involve purging a 25-mL aliquot of the sample with ultra pure helium in a specially designed sparger using the Purge and Trap technique.
+Each sample is spiked with a known concentration of internal standards and surrogates before purging to facilitate identifying, quantifying, and determining the extraction efficiency of analytes from the matrix.
+The purged analytes are trapped onto a specially designed trap and thermally desorbed onto the capillary chromatographic column by back flushing the trap with helium.
+Individual compounds are separated with a temperature program of the GC and enter the mass spectrometer, where they undergo fragmentation to give characteristic mass spectra.
+The unknown compounds are identified by comparing their mass spectra and retention times with reference compounds, then quantified by the internal standard method.
+The quantitation data are supported by extensive Quality Assurance/Quality Control, such as tuning the mass spectrometer to meet bromofluorobenzene criteria, performing initial and continuing calibrations that verify daily response factors, using method blanks, surrogate recoveries, duplicate analysis, matrix spike and matrix spike duplicate analysis, and reference standard analysis to verify the daily working standard.